edterbak/NodeRed_Heishamon_control/README.md

 - BUG: trying to fix Solar function.
 It had too many triggers. changed the source trigger because of this.
 Testing now.
 - BUG: Moved all T_outside measurements from memory_only to file storage location.
 This to catch spikes in WAR measurements/graph
 - BUG: Moved T_room_custom measurement from memory_only to file storage location.
 This is to catch spikes in the RTC function/graph.
+- BUG: Fixed CLEAR button in log page.
+It did nothing, now it is clear.

 ********